SisScarletRed/Sauerbraten/README.md

 > 4. Make sure to open your Github client regularly to check for updates

 Other:
 > Copy the _packages/_ folder of Sauerbraten in the folder this Repo is cloned/installed to.
-A recent SVN version would be the best..
+A recent SVN version would be the best, as the brushes are in a new folder there, which QuEd uses.
+If you don't need brushes, be prepared for some warnings when opening QuEd, but everything else should still work just fine.
 > **IF** you installed the files from the SVN folder, make sure you the maps are still the ones from the Collect Edition release.
 If not, just copy the _packages/base/_ folder of the release in the folder this repo was cloned/extracted to